Signpost Tutorial YKTTW Discussion

 - The Glider PRO "Demo House" does this with instructions printed over the background graphic.

-- Braid uses these, free-standing signs that depict a button and the action that your character will perform.
+- Braid uses free-standing signs that depict a button and the action that your character will perform.

 - Kirby's Epic Yarn has the tutorial level laden with signposts that demonstrate what certain buttons do in specific scenarios like when he transforms into a tank or a saucer.